-(a) Impervious Cover.
-Any proposed Regulated Activity, except those defined in § 25-104(b)(5) or § 25-104(b)(6), which would create 10,000 square feet or less of additional impervious cover is exempt from the Drainage Plan preparation provisions of this Chapter.
+- (a) Small Area.
+Any proposed Regulated Activity, except those described in subsection (d), which would result in cumulative earth disturbances less than one (1) acre and would create 10,000 square feet or less of additional cumulative impervious cover is exempt from the requirements in § 25-301.6 (relating to Volume Controls), § 25-302 (relating to Rate Controls), and Article IV (relating to Stormwater Management (SWM) Site Plan Requirements) of this Chapter.
 November 9, 1988 shall be the starting point from which to consider tracts as "parent tracts" in which future subdivisions and respective impervious area computations shall be cumulatively considered.
 For development taking place in stages, the entire development plan must be used in determining conformance with these criteria.
 Additional impervious cover shall include, but not be limited to, additional indoor living spaces, decks, patios, garages, driveways, storage sheds and similar structures, any roof, parking, or driveway areas, and any new streets and sidewalks constructed as part of or for the proposed Regulated Activity.
-Any additional areas proposed to initially be gravel, crushed stone, porous pavement, etc. shall be assumed to be impervious areas for purpose of exemption evaluation.
+Any additional areas proposed to initially be gravel, crushed stone, porous pavement, etc. shall be assumed to be impervious areas for purposes of exemption evaluation.
 All of the impervious cover added incrementally to a site above the initial 10,000 square feet shall be subject to the provisions of this Chapter.
-If a site has previously received an exemption and is proposing additional development such that the total impervious cover on the site exceeds 10,000 square feet, the total impervious cover on the site proposed since November 9, 1988 must meet the provisions of this Chapter.

-(b) Prior Drainage Plan Approval.
-Any Regulated Activity for which a Drainage Plan was previously prepared as part of a subdivision or land development proposal that received preliminary plan approval from the Borough prior to April 27, 2005 is exempt from the Drainage Plan preparation provisions of this Chapter, except as cited in subsection (c), provided that the approved Drainage Plan included design of stormwater facilities to control runoff from the site currently proposed for Regulated Activities consistent with ordinance provisions in effect at the time of approval and the approval has not lapsed under the Municipalities Planning Code.
-If significant revisions are made to the Drainage Plan, subject to the provisions of this Chapter, shall be required.
+If a site has previously received an exemption and is proposing additional development such that the total impervious cover on the site exceeds 10,000 square feet, the total impervious cover on the site proposed since November 9, 1988 must meet the provisions of this Chapter. - (b) Prior Drainage Plan Approval.
+Any Regulated Activity for which a Drainage Plan was previously prepared as part of a subdivision or land development proposal that received preliminary plan approval from the Borough prior to April 27, 2005 is exempt from the SWM Site Plan preparation provisions of Article IV, except as cited in subsection (c), provided that the approved Drainage Plan included design of stormwater facilities to control runoff from the site currently proposed for Regulated Activities consistent with ordinance provisions in effect at the time of approval and the approval has not lapsed under the Municipalities Planning Code.
+If significant revisions are made to the Drainage Plan after both the preliminary plan approval and April 27, 2005, preparation of a new SWM Site Plan, subject to the provisions of this Chapter, shall be required.
 Significant revisions would include a change in control methods or techniques, relocation or redesign of control measures or changes necessary because soil or other conditions are not as stated on the original Drainage Plan.